Bulk importing records

 • If you have a column in your spreadsheet that doesn't match any existing field in Recruit CRM, you will need to create a custom field.

-4. You will then get the option to Merge or Not to Merge duplicate records.
+3. After mapping the fields you will get the option to Merge or Not to Merge duplicate records.

 Recruit CRM lets you merge duplicates based on any one of the unique parameters for each entity.
 Those unique identifiers are: